Skip to main content

 Fluent API

-Pass a query object as the join source along with an alias, then call on() to specify the join condition:
+Pass a query object as the join source along with an alias, then call on() to specify the join condition.
+You can provide the alias in two ways:

 use FQL\Enum\Operator;